Living One

 Living One is a free monthly webinar series.
 Since 2018, Living One has heard from individuals who are dedicating their lives to healing and revitalizing the planet through the transformation of human consciousness.
 Join hosts Olivia Crossman and Issy Clarke for another year of rich conversations to learn how, individually and in community, we can make the necessary, concrete timely steps towards a world of peace and wellbeing for all Earth Beings.
 Upcoming and past webinars are listed below.

-Series one: Attending to the More-Than-Human World
+Attending to the More-Than-Human World

 This first series, Attending to the More-Than-Human World, explores the ethics of attention –why it matters when we unhook our minds and attention from human privilege and ground in the perspectives of Animals, Plants, Rivers, Seas, Forests.
 Six incisive thinkers discuss ways to pay deep and loving attention to Animals and Plants.
 Through various approaches – empathy, shared embodiment, animism and holism – they offer thoughtful and practical guidance on how the well-being and self-determination of our fellow earth-beings can be supported and revitalized.